NHI: Tracking the Bill through Parliament

 -Equity: The NHI would ensure a fair and just health care system for all.
 Those who were ill should get services first.

 -Health Care As A Public Good: Health care should be seen as a social investment and not as a commodity of trade to be sold for profit.

 -Affordability: Health services should be procured at a reasonable cost.
 Should the cost be prohibitive, this could lead to the NHI not being able to offer health care to the whole country.

--Efficiency: Health care resources should be allocated and utilized in a manner that optimised value for money.
+-Efficiency: Healthcare resources should be allocated and utilized to optimise value for money.
 The HLP had made it very clear that resources allocated to the NHI should be used appropriately.

 -Appropriateness: Health care services would be delivered at appropriate levels of care through innovative service delivery models and would be tailored to local needs.
-The health care services should take into account the cultural and social requirements within a particular area.
+Services should take into account the cultural and social requirements within a particular area.

 Meanwhile, there are some concerns about how the NHI will be funded and implemented.

 6. Access Public Hearings on the NHI Bill